findingmarbles/Retromat/README.md

 [Timon Fiddike](https://agile.coach/de/team/timon-fiddike/) has build a translation frontend and made it much easier to help translate \o/

-If you'd like an account, drop me an email (see above for contact details)
+If you'd like an account, please contact [Corinna Baldauf](https://www.corinnabaldauf.de/)(see above for contact details).

 # Vision for Retromat